Curious about fancy orange diamonds?

 Read also: Top Orange Gemstones

 Still, the price for vivid colored diamonds has increased exponentially over the years.
 Colored diamonds have sold in auctions at over a 300% increase after a period of time.
-If you're able to purchase a fancy orange diamond with high saturation, intensity, and uniform color, it will most definitely increase the value with fancy colored diamonds.
+If you're able to purchase a colored diamond with high saturation, intensity, and uniform color, it will most definitely increase in value.

 Diamond jewelry doesn't make the best investment.
 Fancy color diamonds are the only diamonds worth investing in and reselling for money.
 Colorless diamonds lose around 30% of their value once they leave the store.